jonross/shoved/README.md

 These are stored in `~/.shoved.names`, which is a plain text file you can edit.

+## Custom callbacks

+You can inject your own logic by setting the `SHOVED_HELPER` environment variable to an executable script.
+It will be invoked as

+    yourscript resolve DIR

+whenever you run `d DIR` or `dp DIR`.
+It should output an actual resolved directory, or nothing if you want normal pathname resolution.
+It will also be invoked as

+    yourscript enter DIR

+whenever your working directory changes.
+In this case, you should output additional commands to be run before the directory change command returns.

 ## Other

 `ds` is a shortcut for `eval "$(shoved setup)"`